 But if you have that thought and then you’re able to just tell yourself: “I had that thought” and then move on to refocus on what you’re doing.
 I think this is an excellent way for us to segway into how you can refocus.
 The thing that happens when we have intrusive thoughts is that if we don’t catch them, then they become obsessive because of the way we think about them.

 Refocus For One Minute

 A really good exercise for that is grabbing anything that’s around you like a pen, a pot, a water bottle, or whatever, and then timing yourself for one minute and then for that one minute using your senses to describe what the thing is.

 Like, for example, the object that I have in my arms.
 It’s cold and it’s white.
 And it clicks.
 It doesn’t smell like anything except my nail polish.
-Normally, if it was something we could taste, I would try to find out what it tastes like, but I’m not going to like this in front of everybody.
+Normally, if it was something we could taste, I would try to find out what it tastes like, but I’m not going to do this in front of everybody.
 We do a minute and then we go back to it.
 So, I’m describing this using all of my senses.

-The thing is when we are able to pick something like this, something small and tactile, something that you can do on your own, in your class or a meeting, just focus on that, using your senses for one minute.
+The thing is when we are able to pick something like this, something small and tactile, something that you can do on your own, in your class or in a meeting, just focus on that, using your senses for one minute.

 What happens when we really focus on something is that we don’t get distracted by intrusive thoughts or obsessive thoughts, and we’re able to come back into the present.

 You can do that with whatever.
 Sometimes because I have ADHD, this works well in people who have social anxiety too.
 Maybe not 100% on time, but based on the clients I’ve talked to, it seems like it’s pretty effective if you use this exercise with the person that you’re talking to.